congma/pysrun/README.en.markdown

 information.
 * 8: Malformed answer is received from the server, and the actual result is unknown or undefined.

+### Background process

+After successful login, a daemon process will run in background.
+It sends to the server a heartbeat packet every one minute, keeping the connection alive.
+This is a new feature absent in the old Linux client.
+After a new login, logout or kick operation the daemon will receive a command to shut down, and will do so in one minute.
+It will also exit when another user does a kick operation successfully.
+(Keeping the connection alive after being kicked is useless.)

+The daemon receives the command from the main program via the named pipe `~/.pysrun.fifo`.
+Undefined behavior would occur if the file is made unavailable during the daemon's lifetime.

+The daemon exits with code 0 on normal termination, and a non-zero status otherwise.

 ### Examples